vaibhav276/portfolio/content/projects/demo-bank/index.md

 For implementing both of the above, I used [Spring Cloud Function](https://spring.io/projects/spring-cloud-function) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) projects, which make it super-easy to connect applications over asynchronous communication.

 # Source code and additional documentation
-Source code and more detailed documentation is available on my github repo: https://github.com/vaibhav276/demo-bank
+Source code and more detailed documentation is available on [Github repo](https://github.com/vaibhav276/demo-bank)